 This means that during this time you will receive emergency health care in Sweden free of charge.
 When you visit the health service, you should either pay or request an invoice for the cost, made out to you.
 The receipt/invoice and claim form (signed by your head of department) should then be sent to Kammarkollegiet.

 Please note that Insurance for foreign visitors does not cover planned care, parental care and maternity care.

-If you have a valid Schengen visa (90 days), GIF also applies when travelling within the Schengen area.
+If you have a valid Schengen visa (90 days), Insurance for foreign visitors also applies when travelling within the Schengen area.

 You may wish to supplement your insurance cover with other private insurance policies, e.g. home insurance, please see below.